Backing up Cloud Volumes ONTAP data to Amazon S3

 Steps

-1. Select the working environment and click Enable next to the Backup and recovery service in the right-panel.
+1. From the BlueXP Canvas, select the working environment and select Enable next to the Backup and recovery service in the right-panel.

 If the Amazon S3 destination for your backups exists as a working environment on the Canvas, you can drag the cluster onto the Amazon S3 working environment to initiate the setup wizard.